fbpx

 Being blacklisted or greylisted is not a final judgement on a state.
 Rather, it is a challenge that highlights existing shortcomings and motivates action.
 It is like a beacon light, indicating the need for internal reforms and operational adjustments in the control system.
 A country’s response to this challenge can be a key factor in its process of returning to standards of financial transparency and soundness.

-The importance of FATF is in setting global standards for investment security and promoting harmonised approaches to preventing the use of banking and payment systems for illicit activities.
+The importance of FATF, an intergovernmental organization, lies in setting global standards for investment security and promoting harmonised approaches to preventing the use of banking and payment systems for criminal proceeds, terrorist financing, and proliferation financing.

-The FATF continues to effectively coordinate the efforts of member countries to combat the global threats posed by economic crime.
-The grey/blacklisting is a tool to encourage change and raise security standards.
+The FATF continues to effectively coordinate the efforts of member countries to combat money laundering and address the global threats posed by economic crime.
+The grey/blacklisting serves as a tool to encourage change and elevate security standards across high-risk countries and jurisdictions.

 AML employees regularly need to conduct identity verification, enhanced due diligence and regular customer verification.
 If suspicious transactions and accounts are identified, they need to report them to the authorities.

-All these efforts are aimed at ensuring the stability of the global financial system and promoting international co-operation in preventing crime in this area.
-To conclude this review, it should be noted that the FATF plays a key role in fostering a safe and transparent environment for all economic actors.
+All these efforts are aimed at ensuring the stability of the global financial systems and promoting international co-operation in preventing crime in this area.
+To conclude this review, it should be noted that the FATF calls for a unified approach to fostering a safe and transparent environment for all economic actors.

 You may also like